sethyuan/logseq-plugin-tocgen/README.en.md

 - Multiple ways to expand and collapse
 - Realtime tracking and highlighting of the current editing position in TOC
 - Embedded blocks and pages are supported
-- Drag and drop to organize the document structure
+- Drag and drop in TOC to organize the document structure
 - Dynamic TOC that follows the main page being edited
 - Fixed height dynamic TOC that scrolls in sync with the content